AnaJessica15/loan-application/readme.md

 Gold Loan	            Not Required

 - most banks and NBFCs limit a personal loan at Rs.
 25 lakh to an individual.

+# todo:

+- multiple files not uploaded in static